Otherworld Isekai Service

 Other than his sheer aura of confidence and self-worth, nothing else could really be said of him.
 He was simply another writer in the workshop, but one that happened to capitalize on the deal early on.
 As such, his works were recognized early, and he was the first to gain loads of money and fans.

-For that reason, that man, who went by Dio Kowalcyzk, pranced toward the fancy room that was in the back of the workshop.
-The enclosed walls that isolated his desk from the others was a self-imposed status upgrade that made him seemingly 'better' than all the others.
+For that reason, that man, who went by Dio Kowalcyzk, shuffled toward the fancy room that was in the back of the workshop.
+The enclosed walls that isolated his desk from the others was a self-imposed status upgrade that made him seemingly better than all the others.

 Mark had read his work, seeing that it was literally no different from his own or his peers.
-The only difference was that he already had a name out there recommended by NovelWorks.
+The truth of his fame was that his name was already widely publicized and recommended by NovelWorks.
 The publicity boost had given him plenty of fans who dedicated themselves to his works and fiercely defended any competition.

 Even when his fellow peers had accomplished a piece of writing that they were proud of, they would mainly get jeers and deprecating comments from Dio's lackeys.